History of Stark Hollow Farm

 We practice agroecology, which is a traditional way of using farming methods that are less resource oriented, and which work in harmony with society.
 Our animals have been selected as suitable for the climate and geography of Vermont, and we pay special attention to soil, plant and nutritional needs of these beautiful animals.
 We maintain land use optimization and sustainability through rotational grazing, promoting symbiotic livestock relationships, and employing methods of sustainable building and resource development to support our mission.

-Shepherd Vincent came to the United States from Italy in 1989 to study.
-He obtained a civil engineering degree from Loyola Marymount in 1995 and a masters degree in civil and environmental engineering from MIT in 1997.
+Shepherd Vincent came to the United States from Italy as a college student.
+He obtained a civil engineering degree from Loyola Marymount and a masters degree in civil and environmental engineering from MIT.
 While growing up in Italy, he spent weekends and summers attending to the farm animals on his uncle's farm in the Italian countryside.
 In attendance were horses, cows, pigs, goats, and food crops of rice, corn & soybeans.

 Today he still works as an engineer, applying his skills to his farm to produce utilitarian, yet artistic & sustainable items for use on Stark Hollow Farm.
 His philosophy of holistically managing a small pastoral farm infuses his work every day at Stark Hollow Farm.